 On Thursday 1 February 2018, Ofcom announced that Paisley FM (2017) Ltd., has been awarded an FM radio broadcasting licence to serve Paisley and Renfrewshire.

 Paisley FM 107.5 serves the entire population of the Renfrewshire Council local government authority area.
-The 2015 population for Renfrewshire is 174,560 with the main town being Paisley with a population of 74,640.
+The population of Renfrewshire is 178,000 with the main town being Paisley with a population of over 75,000.

 Paisley is the administrative headquarters of Renfrewshire Council.
 Paisley is defined by its population size and by its history, culture, tradition, sporting achievements, architectural heritage and shared sense of community.

-Paisley FM (2017) Limited is a company limited by guarantee and without share capital (Company No. SC571770).
+Paisley FM (2017) Limited is a company limited by guarantee and without share capital (Company No. registered in Scotland: SC571770).
 For the purposes of applying for the Ofcom broadcasting licence, a legal entity can only apply to Ofcom for an on-air broadcasting licence.

 Paisley FM on DAB+ digital radio

 Paisley FM 107.5 also transmits on the DAB+ digital radio waveband to the Glasgow city area with carriage on the Ofcom Trial Glasgow DAB multiplex.
 This will extend the broadcasting coverage area to compliment coverage and reception on 107.5 FM.

-DAB+ (Digital Audio Broadcasting) is the latest over-the-air transmission development.
+DAB+ (Digital Audio Broadcasting plus) is the latest over-the-air transmission development.
 DAB+ provides improved audio quality over standard DAB as DAB+ uses AAC encoding.
 This is more robust, providing improved coverage.
 Paisley FM transmits on DAB at 24 kbts AAC in stereo.
 Read more on the How to Listen page here.

 As part of our remit, Paisley FM 107.5 wants people that live and work in Paisley and Renfrewshire to get involved with the radio station activities.
 If you would like to get involved or express an interest, and want further information, then send us an email to: firstname.lastname@example.org